Digital Twin-Enhanced Wireless Indoor Navigation: Achieving Efficient Environment Sensing with Zero-Shot Reinforcement Learning: System Model

+Finally, the fusion of the wireless channel data with the Gibson indoor model culminates in the creation of WDTs, meticulously tailored for indoor navigation, as shwon in \ref{fig:wdt}.
+For additional details regarding the simulation process, readers may refer to the pertinent sections in \cite{yin2022millimeter}.

-\section{Wireless Indoor Navigation: Task Setup}
+\subsection{Wireless Indoor Navigation: Task Setup}

-Consider the WIN task setup in \cite{yin2022millimeter}, where a stationary target is positioned at an unknown location in an indoor environment.
+With the designed WDT, consider a WIN task setup as studied in \cite{yin2022millimeter}, where a stationary target is positioned at an unknown location in an indoor environment.
 The target is equipped with a mmWave transmitter that broadcasts wireless signals at regular intervals.
 Equipped with a mmWave receiver, an RGB camera, and motion sensors, the agent aims to navigate to the target in minimal time.
 In contrast to the PointGoal task \cite{anderson18evaluate}, WIN does not provide the agent with the target coordinates.
-The detailed environment setup and the agent's actuation/sensor models are provided below.
+The detailed environment setup and the agent's actuation/sensor models are presented below.